bxparks/acetimego/README.md

     - All timezones with transitions for all years defined by the TZDB database, from the year 1844 onwards,
     - Consumes  about 72 kB of flash memory.
-- `zonedbtesting`
-    - A small subset of timezones for internal testing purposes.

 To reduce RAM memory consumption, the TZDB is parsed and compiled into binary data encoded as `const string` variables, which allows the TinyGo compiler to